melanietosik/cpp2/sda/README.md

 Originally, Levenshtein assigned a cost of 1 for each of three operations, defining the **minimum edit distance**.
 Thus, the minimum edit distance between _intention_ and _execution_ is 5.

-Later on, he proposed an alternate version of his metric, assinging a cost of 1 to each deletion or insertion, and a cost of 2 for each substitution.
+Later on, he proposed an alternate version of his metric, assigning a cost of 1 to each deletion or insertion, and a cost of 2 for each substitution.
 Substitutions are really an insert with a delete, hence the double weight.
 Using this version, the **Levenshtein distance** between _intention_ and _execution_ is 8.

 To compute the edit distances, the **Wagner-Fischer algorithm** is implemented.
 As an instance of _dynamic programming_, it applies the typical dynamic programming matrix to compute the distance between two full strings by combining the distances between all prefixes of the first and second string.
 After flood filling the matrix, the edit distance between the input strings can be found in the last cell computed.